Introduction

 Wirral Council will hold the minimum personal data necessary to enable it to perform its functions.
 The data will be deleted in accordance with the corporate Records Retention and Destruction Policy of the Council.
 Every effort will be made to ensure that data is accurate and up to date, and that inaccuracies are corrected quickly.

-Wirral Council when designing new services or updating existing services which process personal data will institute Data Protection by Design and Default.
-This means that the appropriate data protection technical and organisational measures are implemented at the design stage of the service and not bolted-on at the end as an afterthought.
-A Data Privacy Impact Assessment may be carried out to assist in this matter.
-A DPIA is a mechanism for identifying, quantifying and mitigating data privacy risks.
-It is undertaken to ensure appropriate controls are put in place when any new process, system or ways of working involving the use of high risk processing (such as processing “health data”) is introduced. • When undertaking a DPIA, an organisation’s designated Data Protection Officer must be consulted.
-Any DPIA has to be completed before any new process, system or way of working goes live (i.e. at the business planning stage of a project) where it involves high risk processing.
+When undertaking a DPIA, an organisation’s designated Data Protection Officer must be consulted.
+Any DPIA must be completed before any new process, system or way of working goes live (i.e. at the business planning stage of a project) where it involves high risk processing.
 The completion of a DPIA will help to minimise the chance that any new process, system or way of working will present a high risk to the rights of individuals.
 The Council uses the Information Commissioner’s template for any DPIA.

-Wirral Council will provide to any individual who makes a request either in writing, by email or verbally, for their personal data; a reply stating whether or not we hold personal data about them.
+Wirral Council will provide to any individual who makes a request either in writing, by email or verbally, for their personal data; a reply stating whether we hold personal data about them.
 A copy of that information in clear language will be given, unless specific legal exemptions apply.
-The Council must fulfil a request for access to personal data within 30 calendar days.
+The Council will respond to requests for access to personal data without undue delay and within one month, in accordance with data protection law.

 The data subject has the right to have records amended if they are inaccurate.
 Wirral Council do not make a financial charge for this service.